 Fundamental research in these areas is undertaken in the Department of Physics and Astronomy.

 The members of the Theoretical Astrophysics group study some of the key physical processes which govern the evolution of the Universe.
 These processes operate on a wide range of scales, from the accretion of matter onto a black hole to the formation of elliptical galaxies via mergers of disc galaxies.
-Much of our work involves large-scale numerical simulations, supported by a rolling grant from STFC.
+Much of our work involves large-scale numerical simulations, supported by a consolidated grant from STFC.
 In addition, we also work closely with the Leicester X-ray and Observational Astronomy Group taking advantage of their involvement in Chandra , XMM-Newton and Swift.
 We are also involved in the modelling of observational data at a wide range of wavelengths.

 The Space Research Centre leads on the University's space research programme in collaboration with other members of the Department of Physics and Astronomy.
 Located in the Michael Atiyah building, it has the aim of developing cross-departmental initiatives within the University.

 The main activities of the Space Research Centre are in the areas of instrumentation and missions for space astrophysics, planetary science, earth observation science, space engineering, technology transfer and exploitation, undergraduate and postgraduate education and public outreach.

 Physics EOS research is based in the Space Research Centre and is a part of the Department of Physics & Astronomy.
 The wider EOS group is interdisciplinary in nature bringing together members from the departments of Physics and Astronomy, Chemistry and Geography.